VKUNWER/VAIBHAVKUNWAR-VACCINETRACKER/README.md

 ## Please Note
 * This application can only track the slots, in order to book slots please visit : https://selfregistration.cowin.gov.in/
-* Please disconnect if you are connected to any VPN, this app works on Indian IP Addresses